flutter/flutter/packages/flutter/lib/widgets/sizing.md

 the maximum height is set to `double.INFINITY`.

-A box that tries to be as big as possible won't function usefully when given an unbounded constraint, and in checked mode, will assert.
+A box that tries to be as big as possible won't function usefully when given an unbounded constraint, and in checked mode, will assert with a message saying `!_size.isInfinite` and a string that points to this file.

 The most common cases where a render box finds itself with unbounded constraints are within flex boxes (`Row` and `Column`), and **within scrollable regions** (mainly `Block`, `ScollableList<T>`, and `ScrollableMixedWidgetList`).

+In particular, `Block` tries to expand to fit the space available in its cross-direction (i.e. if it's a vertically-scrolling block, it will try to be as wide as its parent).
+If you nest a vertically scrolling `Block` inside a horizontally scrolling `Block`, the inner one will try to be as wide as possible, which is infinitely wide, since the outer one is scrollable in that direction.

 Flex
 ----